Please note our new website address u3acygnet.au

 Drama, Comedy, Mystery, Crime – experience the joys and sorrows of other lives, places and times.
 You don’t have to have great acting skills – just be able to read, enjoy being entertained and love laughing.
 Beginners welcome.

-Some of our courses have limits on numbers, especially under current Covid restrictions – for more details on this, and more information on each course, please read our most recent program, available on the Program page.
+Some of our courses have limits on numbers – for more more information on each course, please read our most recent program, available on the Program page.

 If you are presenting a talk for us, there is more information you may need, and details of what we need from you, on our For Presenters page.